rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-glossary/index.md

 ### Virtual IP

-An Internet Protocol (IP) address that is configured on the load balancer.
+An Internet Protocol (IP) address that you configure on the load balancer.
-Clients use the virtual IP to connect to a service that is load balanced.
+Clients use the virtual IP to connect to a load balanced service.
-Incoming connections are distributed to back-end nodes based on the configuration of the load balancer.
+Based on its configuration, the load balancer distributes incoming connections to back-end nodes.

 ### Webhook

-A URL that can activate a specific (scale-up or scale-down) policy for a scaling group without requiring does this without authentication.
+A URL that can activate a specific (scale-up or scale-down) policy for a scaling group without requiring authentication.